SchulzLab/JAMI/docs/index.rst

                     regulator
-  -h              : show this usage information -noheader       : set this option if the input expression files have no headers -output FILE    : output file (default: JAMI_CMI_results.txt) -pcut N         : optional Benjamini Hochberg adjusted p-value cutoff
+  -h              : show this usage information -noheader       : set this option if the input expression files have no headers -nozeros        : set this flag to ignore duplicated zero expression values.
+                   Otherwise JAMIwill group duplicates of the lowest values such as 0 or the smallest negative value in log scaled data.
+                   (default: false)
+  -output FILE    : output file (default: JAMI_CMI_results.txt) -pcut N         : optional Benjamini Hochberg adjusted p-value cutoff
                     (default: 1.0)